A guided path from configuring your Buy Planner to taking profit with your Sell Planner.

 Short guides with a 2–3 min clip and an annotated screenshot.
 Keep it simple and action-driven.

 The Buy Planner is a rules-based accumulation framework.
-You define a fixed capital budget and select a risk profile; LedgerOne then constructs a ladder of pre-defined levels from the current cycle, tracks fills against each tranche, and displays execution signals through Dashboard alerts.
+You define a fixed capital budget and select a risk profile; LedgerOne then constructs a ladder of pre-defined levels from the current cycle, tracks fills against each tranche, and displays execution signals through Dashboard alerts and yellow rows on the planner.

-Add Trade is a tab on each coin’s page and serves as your book of record for executed activity.
-LedgerOne does not place orders; it captures what you executed and uses those records to keep holdings, planner progress, and performance reporting accurate and auditable.
+Add Trade is your book of record for executed orders.
+LedgerOne does not place orders; it records what you executed and uses those entries to keep holdings, planner progress, realized/unrealized P&L, and reporting accurate and auditable.

 Execute the buy/sell externally, then enter the filled quantity here to maintain an accurate record of executed size and exposure.